Probabilistic constructions in continuous combinatorics and a bridge to distributed algorithms: Introduction

 \subsubsection{A simple proof of the Seward--Tucker-Drob theorem}

 Throughout the rest of this paper, $\G$ denotes a countably infinite discrete group with identity element~$\mathbf{1}$.
-Our fist application of Theorem~\ref{theo:cont_LLL} is a simple proof of the following result of Seward and Tucker-Drob:
+By an ``action'' of $\G$ we always mean a left action.
+Our first application of Theorem~\ref{theo:cont_LLL} is a simple proof of the following result of Seward and Tucker-Drob:

 \begin{theo}[{Seward--Tucker-Drob \cite{STD}}] If $\G \acts X$ is a free Borel action of $\G$ on a standard Borel space $X$, then there is a $\G$-equivariant Borel map $\pi \colon X \to Y$, where $Y \subset 2^\G$ is a free subshift. \end{theo}